-This book is all about action.
+Habit Stacking: 127 Small Changes to Improve Your Health, Wealth, and Happiness is all about action.
 Some of the ideas are pulled from other powerful books on habits.
-What makes this book unique is how concise and action oriented it is.
+What makes this book unique is how concise and action-oriented it is.

 This book teaches the reader the benefit of making many small changes that all add up to a large positive life change.
 Essentially, if you start with one positive habit, such as eating a healthy breakfast, it will lead to many more throughout the day that will impact your goals.

 Habit Stacking is meant to add new habits to each day to create a new routine.
 This book comes with a list of 127 small changes with instructions on how to make the suggested changes.
 It also provides the reader with steps to help them turn small changes into a new lifestyle.

 Readers have found that this book is written clearly and is very easy to understand.
 It is a sincere book that allows the reader to have a peek into the author's life, as many things that are discussed are from personal stories or experiences.

 5. The Art of Good Habits by Nathalie Hermann